ValentinOVD/Open-Word-Database/README.md

 You can check it out here : https://valentinovd.sollidi.us/owd/

+# News

+For v0.2, there are two versions :

+v0.2 (The translations will only be updated with reviewed translations and the software will be updated when a new 0.x release is released.)
+RR(v0.1) (The translations and the software will be updated with master each time you startup the software) RR is already available !
+Use the console.sh from master or from the latest v0.1.x* for use RR.

+v0.2, the first stable version will be available in July.

+*: v0.1.x is automaticly updated with the newest master version.

 # Status

 We have 666 reviewed words + 11896 auto-translated words in French !